My personal aim as a line and copy editor

 What exactly is a line and copy edit?

-In a traditional publishing situation, a manuscript can go through several stages of editing—which are performed by different people: developmental, line, and copy until it reaches proofreading.
 A combination line and copy edit is market meeting demand, to be honest.
 Independent authors funding their own editing need a financial break which means many freelance editors offer two edits for the price of one.
+If you’d like more details on editing in general, check out my editing levels defined resource.

 So how does a line and copy edit two-for-one work?